IOS: Jailbreaking

 A semi-untethered jailbreak gives the ability to start the device on its own.
 On first boot, the device will not be running a patched kernel.
 However, rather than having to run a tool from a computer to apply the kernel patches, the user is able to re-jailbreak their device with the help of an app (usually sideloaded using Cydia Impactor) running on their device.
-In the case of the iOS 9.2-9.3.3 and 64-bit 10.x jailbreaks, Safari-based exploits were available, thereby meaning websites could be used to rejailbreak.
+In the case of the iOS 9.2-9.3.3 and 64-bit 10.x jailbreaks, Safari-based exploits were available, thereby meaning websites could be used to re-jailbreak.

 In more detail: Each iOS device has a bootchain that tries to make sure only trusted/signed code is loaded.
-A device with a tethered jailbreak is able to boot up with the help of a jailbreaking tool because the tool executes exploits via USB that bypass parts of that "chain of trust", bootstrapping to a pwned (no signature check) iBSS, iBEC, or iBoot to finish the boot process.
+A device with a tethered jailbreak is able to boot up with the help of a jailbreaking tool because the tool executes exploits via USB that bypass parts of that "chain of trust", bootstrapping to a pwned (no signature check) iBEC, or iBoot to finish the boot process.

 Since the arrival of Apple's native iOS App Store, and—along with it—third-party applications, the general motives for jailbreaking have changed.
 People jailbreak for many different reasons, including gaining filesystem access, installing custom device themes, and modifying SpringBoard.
 An additional motivation is that it may enable the installation of pirated apps.
 On some devices, jailbreaking also makes it possible to install alternative operating systems, such as Android and the Linux kernel.
 Primarily, users jailbreak their devices because of the limitations of iOS.
 Depending on the method used, the effects of jailbreaking may be permanent or temporary.

 In 2010, the Electronic Frontier Foundation (EFF) successfully convinced the U.S. Copyright Office to allow an exemption to the general prohibition on circumvention of copyright protection systems under the Digital Millennium Copyright Act (DMCA).
 The exemption allows jailbreaking of iPhones for the sole purpose of allowing legally obtained applications to be added to the iPhone.
 The exemption does not affect the contractual relations between Apple and an iPhone owner, for example, jailbreaking voiding the iPhone warranty; however, it is solely based on Apple's discretion on whether they will fix jailbroken devices in the event that they need to be repaired.
 At the same time, the Copyright Office exempted unlocking an iPhone from DMCA's anticircumvention prohibitions.
 Unlocking an iPhone allows the iPhone to be used with any wireless carrier using the same GSM or CDMA technology for which the particular phone model was designed to operate.